helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - May encourage owners to turn off hotspots rather than compete

 ## Rationale and Alternatives
-Over saturated areas abound and many hotspots are rewarded for providing Redundant Coverage.
+Over saturated areas abound and many hotspots are rewarded for providing *Redundant Coverage*.
 Some users install multiple hotspots in a single location in an effort to increase rewards.

 Currently, first to witness (network latency) is the only metric available to gauge a hotspot's performance.
-Until other metrics are available, this is a convinient method to only reward the best performing hotspot in an area with Redundant Coverage.
+Until other metrics are available, this is a convinient method to only reward the best performing hotspot in an area with *Redundant Coverage*.

 It's common advice to new hotspot owners to install their hotspot 350-400 meters apart.
 This is the distance represented by less than 8 resolution 11 hexes.
-This HIP extends that meaning, hotspots that are within that distance are proving Redundant Coverage and only the first to witness shall be rewarded.
+This HIP extends that meaning, hotspots that are within that distance are proving *Redundant Coverage* and only the first to witness shall be rewarded.

 Many owners want to install multiple hotspots per location for various reasons.
 This proposal would implicity allow such installations, yet discourage them by removing rewards.